Law firm network: Practice development

 Networks allow firms to attract larger clients operating on a multi-jurisdictional basis.
 Others disagree that law firm networks offer practice development opportunities.

 Advantages of exclusivity

 Networks may offer firms exclusivity.
-This may be a city, state or country.
+This may be a city, state, or country.

 Branding

-Membership in a network gives members the right to promote its affiliation in its territory using the network's logo.
-Use of the brand is encouraged, but not usually required, and would typically be implemented across firm stationery, marketing brochures and web pages.
+Membership in a network gives members the right to promote their affiliation in its territory using the network's logo.
+Use of the brand is encouraged, but not usually required, and would typically be implemented across firm stationery, marketing brochures, and web pages.

 Open discussion in a non-competitive environment

 Many networks consist of non-competing firms and therefore provide their members with the opportunity to openly discuss issues affecting their firm.